-During the regional round, the host institution shall also reserve two seats (per team) for the nonparticipating team(s) behind home plate for scouting purposes.
+During regional competition, four seats behind home plate (two seats per non-participating team) must be reserved for the scouting purposes of teams at your regional not participating in that game.
 These seats should not be ticketed and should be clearly marked so they are easily identifiable.